TKomericki/Rhetos-wiki/Creating-new-WCF-Rhetos-application.md

 # Creating new WCF Rhetos application

-New Rhetos applications should be created in Visual Studio with "New project" command.
+Since Rhetos v4.0, new Rhetos applications should be created in Visual Studio with "New project" command.

 Current limitations: